Haivision/srt/docs/APISocketOptions.md

 roles in the connection.

-- **IMPORTANT**: This option is not derived by the accepted socket from the listener socket and setting it on a listener socket (see `srt_listen` function) doesn't influence on anything.
+- **IMPORTANT**: This option is not derived by the accepted socket from the listener socket, and setting it on a listener socket (see `srt_listen` function) doesn't influence anything.

 [Return to list](#list-of-options)